 Top Ten Shocking Horror Film Deaths

 The horror genre is awash with memorable death scenes.
-In this top ten list we look at the most shocking deaths, the ones you didn´t see coming, the ones that made you jump out of your seat or scream in horror.
+In this top ten list we look at the most shocking deaths, the ones you didn't see coming, the ones that made you jump out of your seats or scream in horror.
 Watch out there be spoilers ahead.

 10 - Final Destination

 This slick thriller provided plenty of jumps but none were more effective than the death of Terry Chaney (played by Amanda Detmer).
 Her boyfriend Carter is arguing with central character Alex in the street outside a café and Terry is disgusted.
 She says "I'm moving on, Carter.
 And if you want to waste your life beating the shit out of Alex every time you see him then you can just drop fucking dead!" and then steps into the street to be immediately splattered by a high speed bus.

 Our heroes are trapped in an underwater complex with intelligent killer sharks roaming the waters around them, but fear not as super organised Russell Franklin (played by Samuel Jackson) steps up to the plate with a rousing speech about how he is going to lead them all to safety.
 As soon as he has finished talking a shark leaps out of the pool of water behind him and snatches him away in it's powerful jaws.

 The central characters are in an underground tunnel system and realise they are being stalked by some nasty creatures.
 Juno (played by Natalie Mendoza) manages to kill one of them with her pick axe then she hears footsteps behind her and assuming it's another creature she swings with all her might piercing the throat of her friend Beth.
 Shocked at what she has done she simply slinks off into the darkness leaving the unfortunate Beth to die alone.

 7 - Ringu